Heinrich Lübke: Post-war political career

+In September 1966 Lübke's office claimed that the document with his signature on display in Munich was a "forgery" and was Communist inspired.
+The document contained a directive for the construction of a wartime concentration camp.

 The historian Tony Judt has observed that Lübke's presidency, like the chancellorship of Kurt Georg Kiesinger, showed the "a glaring contradiction in the Bonn Republic's self-image" in view of their previous Nazi allegiances.
-Lübke's status as a one-time political prisoner under the National Socialists placed him in good stead, and it was not until 1966 that accusations started to be made by sources in the GDR that he had at the very least been aware of the use of slave labour on his projects; building plans bearing his signature and containing concentration camp barrack blocks were advanced as evidence of his complicity, but these were dismissed in the West as East German and Eastern Bloc propaganda.
+Lübke's status as a one-time political prisoner under the National Socialists placed him in good stead.
 Nevertheless, the potential scandal threatened to damage the office of president; on 14 October 1968 Lübke announced that he would resign on 30 June 1969, his resignation taking effect three months before the scheduled end of his term of office.

 The former president's health deteriorated.
 His intention to live in West Berlin from time to time could not be realized, nor could he, with his private library of about 5,000 books, pursue his scientific hobbies in comparative linguistics and microbiology.

 Lübke's political friends ignored him, if they did not avoid him.
 His successor in the presidency, Gustav Heinemann, however, kept in contact with him.
-Trips to Tenerife in the fall of 1969 and at Christmas in 1970 and 1971 brought no improvement in his condition.
+Trips to Tenerife, in autumn 1969 and at Christmas in 1970 and 1971, brought no improvement in his condition.
 Arteriosclerosis of the arteries in both his brain and his limbs was becoming increasingly noticeable, leading to serious speech disorders, declining physical mobility, and progressive memory loss.
 In retrospect, it was clear that this disease had started several years earlier and explained many aspects of the West German president's behaviour during his last years in office.
 In November 1971, the former president visited his birthplace in Enkhausen for the last time.

 On 30 March 1972, an acute stomach hemorrhage required an emergency operation during which it was discovered that he was suffering from a very advanced form of stomach cancer which had already spread to his brain.
 After two more hemorrhages, Lübke died on 6 April 1972 at the age of 77 in the West German capital of Bonn.